Salt polygons and porous media convection: Discussion and Conclusion

-To establish the connection between surface and subsurface, we demonstrated consistent results from theoretical and numerical modeling, analogue experiments and field studies.
-In contrast to existing theories~\cite{CHRISTIANSEN1963, KRINSLEY1970}, such a model is able to explain the robustness of the pattern length scale by considering the dynamical coarsening process of the downwelling plumes, based only on measured environmental parameters.
-The convective dynamics are also generally known to give rise to closed-form polygonal shapes~\cite{SHATTUCK1997}.
-At the downwellings the salinity is higher and therefore the salinity gradient between the crust and the underlying fluid is weaker (compare Fig.~\ref{fig2} to measurements in Fig.~\ref{fig:direct_evidence}).
-As salt transport is a balance of advective and diffusive processes, this will lead to an increased rate of salt precipitation at these sites, contributing to the growth of ridges at the boundaries of convection cells.
+To establish the connection between surface features and subsurface flows, we demonstrated consistent results from theoretical and numerical modeling, analogue experiments and field studies.
+In contrast to previous explanations of crust patterns~\cite{CHRISTIANSEN1963, KRINSLEY1970}, this model is able to explain the robustness of the pattern length scale by considering the statistically {steady state of porous media convection,} based only on measured environmental parameters.
+In fully three-dimensional simulations, the convective dynamics were also shown to give rise to closed-form polygonal shapes. {More importantly, it is able to predict a suite of quantitative details, such as the timescales required for convection to set in, the rates of crust and ridge growth, the positions of the ridges above salt-rich plumes, and the relative narrowness of the ridge features.} At the downwellings the salinity is higher and therefore the salinity gradient between the crust and the underlying fluid is weaker (compare sketch of Fig.~\ref{fig:fig2} to measurements in Fig.~\ref{fig:fig7}).
+As salt transport is a balance of advective and diffusive processes, this will lead to an increased rate of salt precipitation above downwelling features, contributing to the growth of ridges at the boundaries of convection cells.
 After the initial emergence of ridges, the growth process might be bolstered by feedback mechanisms such as a modulation of the evaporation rate by the presence of ridges, cracks or surface wicking phenomena.